When you create or edit an existing deployment, you can fine-tune the capacity, add extensions, and select additional features.

 Like many other changes, you change the level of fault tolerance while the cluster is running.
 For example, when you prepare a new cluster for production use, you can first run it in a single data center and then add another data center right before deploying to production.

-While multiple data centers or availability zones increase a cluster’s fault tolerance, they do not protect against problematic searches that cause nodes to run out of memory, for example.
+While multiple data centers or availability zones increase a cluster’s fault tolerance, they do not protect against problematic searches that cause nodes to run out of memory.
 For a cluster to be highly reliable and available, it is also important to have enough memory.

+For versions 5.x and older, you can configure several script settings.
 The defaults for the different supported script types are generally safe to accept as is, unless you have a specific requirement.
-The script_fields in filters and facets are one of the features that make Elasticsearch so flexible, but they can allow arbitrary code execution, like

 For each supported script type, you have three levels of scripting control: